 Ask your doctor

 The internet is a great source of information to help you manage or research a condition or treatment, but it is not reliable for self-diagnosis or self-treatment of a health problem.
 If you have symptoms that worry you, if you are not sure about the reliability of the information you have found on the internet or if you find medical information you think is relevant to you, seek advice from your doctor.

 Choosing a doctor or other health professional

-Ideally, you need a health professional you can talk to and you can trust to give you good advice.
-Asking the following questions might assist you to assess whether your doctor is the right choice for you:
+Ideally, you need a health professional you can talk to and trust to give you good advice.
+Asking the following questions might help you to work out if your doctor is the right choice for you: